Top Gear challenges: Britcar 24-hour endurance race

 In the previous series, the presenters planted their own biofuel crop, which was rapeseed.
 However, due to an ordering blunder made by May, they accidentally made 500 gallons worth of biodiesel.
-In order to dispose of it, they took part in the Britcar 24-hour endurance race at Silverstone Circuit using a modified 2003 BMW 330d.
+In order to dispose of it, they took part in the 2007 Britcar 24-hour endurance race at Silverstone Circuit using a modified 2003 BMW 330d.
 Arriving at the event, the team discovered that it was not an event for novices, as they had expected, but it was a fully professional endurance race and they would be competing alongside actual 200 mph supercars.
-With help from The Stig, they eventually finished third in class and 39th overall, despite a fuel pump failure, only just making the start, several fuel leaks, going off the track many times, and a Mosler crashing into Hammond.
+With help from The Stig, they eventually finished third in class and 39th out of 46 finishers, despite a fuel pump failure, only just making the start, several fuel leaks, going off the track many times, and Hammond crashing into a Mosler.